OpenAMP/openamp-docs/demos/hvl_virtio.rst

 Hypervisorless Virtio Components
 ********************************

-This demonstration uses a single application on the remote.
+This demonstration uses a single application on the remote and a setup and demo script on the host.
-The :ref:`remote application<hvl-virtio-remote-app>` runs entirely on the remote and does not communicated with the host.

 The underlying OpenAMP architectural components used by these applications are